John Kasich 2016 presidential campaign: Background

 In 1982, Kasich was elected to the U.S. House of Representatives from the Ohio's 12th congressional district, defeating incumbent Democrat Bob Shamansky, and succeeded him in office on January 3, 1983.
 After twelve years in Congress, when Republicans took control of Congress in 1994, Kasich was appointed the Chairman of the United States House Committee on the Budget, beginning work at the start of the 104th Congress.
 As Chairman of the budget committee, Kasich took part in the crafting and passage of the Balanced Budget Act of 1997, which led to the first fiscal year without a deficit since 1969.

 In 1999, Kasich sought a bid for the Presidency in the Republican primaries of 2000, but withdrew prior to the primary season and retired from Congress in 2001.
 Following his exit from Congress in 2001, Kasich hosted Heartland with John Kasich, a television talk show on the Fox News Channel, until his exit in April 2007.
 In 2001, Kasich joined Lehman Brothers' investment banking division as a managing director.
 He remained at Lehman Brothers until the firm declared bankruptcy in 2008.
 Lehman Brothers paid Kasich a $182,692 salary and $432,200 bonus in 2008.
 Kasich stated that the bonus was for work performed in 2007.

 In May 2009, Kasich announced his candidacy for Governor of Ohio, winning the Republican nomination, and defeating incumbent Governor Ted Strickland in the 2010 general election.
 In the 2014 general election, Kasich won his reelection for Governor in a landslide, winning 86 of the 88 Ohio counties against Democratic candidate Ed FitzGerald.

+In April 2015, Kasich announced the formation of his "New Day For America" group.
+Formerly a 527 group, it filed as a super PAC in July 2015.
+Between April 20 and June 30, 2015, the super PAC raised over $11.1 million from 165 "reportable contributions," including 34 contributions of $100,000 or more.
+Major contributors to the PAC include Floyd Kvamme, who donated $100,000, and Jim Dicke, chairman emeritus of Crown Equipment Corporation, who donated $250,000.
+According to FEC filings, Kasich's campaign had $2.5 million on hand at the beginning of 2016.
+In May 2015, sources close to him had said he was "virtually certain" to run for the Republican nomination for president.